chetnashah/js-work/react-native-work/androidCoreClasses/AndroidCoreClasses.md

 **`ReactNativeHost` creates/owns `ReactInstanceManager` via `new/builder`**.

+Also - ReactInstanceManager can be created very early-on without any UI. e.g. in `Application.create` when used to initialize flipper etc. via `ReactNativeHost.getInstanceManager()`.

 **Many methods in ReactNativeHost can be overriden to customize creation of ReactInstanceManager**.

 Things that can be customized/overriden via ReactNativeHost for configuring creation of ReactInstanceManager: